7045kHz/http-client/README.md

 A production-ready HTTP client in Go with lots of useful features and using nothing more than the standard library of the language.

 ## About Original Source Location
 > This version has been modified to include NTLMv2 support.
-The original source can be found here:
+The original source written by Frederico Leon can be found here:
-[github.com/federicoleon/go-httpclient](github.com/federicoleon/go-httpclient) This was from an excellent class on creating http clients.  [https://www.udemy.com/course/how-to-develop-a-productive-http-client-in-golang-go](https://www.udemy.com/course/how-to-develop-a-productive-http-client-in-golang-go)
+[github.com/federicoleon/go-httpclient](github.com/federicoleon/go-httpclient) This was from his excellent class on creating http clients.  [https://www.udemy.com/course/how-to-develop-a-productive-http-client-in-golang-go](https://www.udemy.com/course/how-to-develop-a-productive-http-client-in-golang-go)

 ## About API Testing Code
-[API Testing Code](examples/benchmarking/README.md) has been added with diagnostic support to gather information about various endpoints.
+[API Testing Code](examples/scanAPI/README.md) has been added with diagnostic support to gather information about various endpoints.
 It allows you to create a list of End Points to connect against and save output from that End Point.

 This code is in flux and may be renamed.